pa2si/erdkugel/README.md

 new:

-- v 1.0.6 rendered branchList list is now an article
+- v 1.0.7 TitleOne & TitleTwo are now html sections

 What's done: